 Custom Adapters

-First, create a description object that defines the adapter's capabilities:
+The description object defines the adapter's metadata and available endpoints:

 metadata: {